Shaun Tomson: Early life and education

 Tomson was born in Durban, South Africa, and is Jewish.
 His mother, Marie (1930 - 2021), grew up in Malta, where she survived the Siege of Malta, bombing raids by the air and naval forces of Fascist Italy and Nazi Germany and was evacuated to South Africa.
 She later converted to Judaism.
 His father Ernie (Chony) Tomchinsky (1930 - 1981), was born to Jewish parents, with Shaun's grandfather, Samuel Tomchinsky fleeing pogroms in the Russian Empire (present-day) Latvia in the early 1900s.
 Ernie was a world class swimmer, whose sporting career was cut short by a shark attack.
 Shaun had his Bar Mitzvah at his familial shul, Temple David, a Reform congregation.

-Tomson was educating in Durban, first attending Clifton Preparatory and then completing his high school education and matric at Carmel College, a Jewish High School.
+Tomson was educated in Durban, first attending Clifton Preparatory and then completing his high school education and matric at Carmel College, a Jewish High School.
 He later enrolled at University of Natal, where he received a Bachelor of Commerce degree majoring in Business Finance.
-He graduated from Northeastern University with a Master of Science in Leadership with a focus on social change.
+He graduated from Northeastern University with a Master of Science in leadership with a focus on social change.

 He learned to surf in the beachbreaks in and around Durban under the watchful eye of his father Ernie, and alongside older cousin Michael Tomson and brother Paul Tomson.

 As a Jewish athlete, he was inducted into the International Jewish Sports Hall of Fame in 1995.